Sichao-Yang/ImageTransfer-RTUCON2020/README.md

 This vault is to share the code used in paper 'Image Transfer Applied in Electric Machine Optimization' presented in RTUCON2020

-The main coding language used in this project is Python (deep learning solver) and Matlab (JMAG solver & optimization)
+The main coding language used in this project is Python (to control deep-learning solver) and Matlab (to control finite-element solver & optimization)

 The software used for data generation is JMAG